dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 SCAFFOLDING: DYNAMIC DINOSAUR REALITY — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // “Dinosaurs were once the ancient sovereigns of Earth.” <br>
-// “By studying them, we confront the fragility of dominance—and reflect on survival.” <br>
+// “By studying them, we confront the fragility of dominance and reflect on survival.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>